 - Population: 1.5 million

-More green space should be the core of downtown Jacksonville, according to landscape architect Buck Pittman, who said the rhythm and spacing of trees throughout the 2.7 miles of city ignite citizens’ senses.
+More green space should be the core of downtown Jacksonville, according to landscape architect Buck Pittman, who has said the rhythm and spacing of trees throughout the 2.7 miles of city ignite citizens’ senses.
 Plans to develop Jacksonville’s Emerald Necklace, 19 miles of new trails, green space, and waterways, will further benefit Sunshine State residents.
-The proposed encircling of trees will act as a “public works infrastructure,” as the greenery naturally purifies air and manages stormwater.
+The proposed encircling of trees will act as a “public works infrastructure,” as the greenery naturally purifies the air and manages stormwater.